Update on 14th Oct 2022

 Risk.
-Small/Mid Cap segment is highly volatile.
-If they can deliver outperformance from other categories and their benchmarks by huge margins then they also get the most beating when the markets are down.
-Where a large cap equity funds will restrict its fall the mid cap fund has all potential to go down.
-During the market fall of 2015 some mid cap stocks crashed by as high as 80% while large cap remain on course.
+Small/Mid-Cap segment is highly volatile.
+If they can deliver out performance from other categories and their benchmarks by huge margins, then they also get the most beating when the markets are down.
+Where a large cap equity funds will restrict its fall, the mid-cap fund has all potential to go down.
+During the market fall of 2015 some mid-cap stocks crashed by as high as 80% while large cap remains on course.
 So if you have high exposure to this sector then you can expect a higher downfall from your peers who might be more comfortable on large cap.

 Fund Manager.
-Fund manager is an essential ingredient to the success of a fund.
+A fund manager is an essential ingredient to the success of a fund.
 Funds where fund manager stick longer do well in long term than funds which see a higher movement.
 The overall experience, past performance and expertise of a Fund Manager is of paramount importance while selecting a mutual fund.
-He is the one who is managing the complete portfolio of the fund scheme so keep this parameter also in mind while selecting a Fund scheme for investments.
+He is the one who is managing the complete portfolio of the fund scheme, so keep this parameter also in mind while selecting a Fund scheme for investments.

 What You Should Do?